 How Many Years Can You Finance Dental Equipment?

 The repayment terms of your loan can vary greatly depending on the type of financing you’re using to purchase equipment.
-If you take out an equipment loan, you may have several months to 10 years to repay the loan.
-But larger practice loans, particularly those that will cover commercial real estate in addition to equipment, could have much longer terms of up to 15 or 25 years.
+If you take out a dental equipment loan, you may have several months to 10 years to repay the loan.
+But larger practice loans, particularly those that will cover commercial real estate in addition to equipment, could have much longer loan terms of up to 15 or 25 years.

 The longer your repayment term, the lower your monthly payment.
 However, a longer term also means more interest can accrue, which increases your overall cost of financing.
-Some lenders may allow you to repay a loan early without paying a prepayment fee, but longer-term loans could still have higher interest rates.
+Some lending institutions may allow you to repay a loan early without paying a prepayment fee, but longer-term loans could still have higher interest rates.

 Also, try to match the financing option you choose to your needs.
 A bank loan may be best for a large project, but it can take weeks or months to get approved.
 Online lenders can offer quick and easy financing for smaller projects or when you need working capital.
 Planning ahead can ensure that you get the money you need when you need it, at the best rate possible.